TUDelft-PRIME-Books/Linear-Algebra/Chapter6/CharPolynomial.md

 ::::::

-For $n=2$ we have already seen that the characteristic polynomial of the most general $2 \times 2$ matrix
+For $n=2$ we have already seen that the characteristic polynomial of the most general $2 \times 2$-matrix
 $A = \left(\begin{array}{cc} a_{11} & a_{12} \\ a_{21} & a_{22} \end{array}\right)
 = \left(\begin{array}{cc} a & b \\ c & d \end{array}\right) $ is given by